wanze/Pages2Pdf/README.md

 Let's say you want to offer downloading a PDF file for all pages with the template "skyscraper".
 First of all, you need to enable the template in the module's config options.
 Then, create a corresponding template file `skyscraper.php` in the  "/site/templates/pages2pdf/" directory and define the markup of the skyscraper PDF.
 You have the full ProcessWire API available.
 Note that HTML/CSS support is limited, you may want to check out what [HTML tags](http://mpdf1.com/manual/index.php?tid=256) / [CSS styles](http://mpdf1.com/manual/index.php?tid=34) are supported by mPDF.

-Now what's left is to output a link in the skyscraper template where the user can click and download the PDF file:
+Finally, output a link in the skyscraper template where the user can click and download the PDF file:
 ```php
 echo $modules->get('Pages2Pdf')->render();
 ```